Gavin Lurssen

 Gavin Lurssen is an American mastering engineer.
 He owns Lurssen Mastering in Hollywood, California.
-Lurssen's Grammy Award–winning work includes Raising Sand, a collaborative album featuring Alison Krauss and Robert Plant, and the soundtrack for the Coen Brothers film, O Brother, Where Art Thou?.
-He has also mastered recordings by Tom Waits, Sheryl Crow, Loretta Lynn, Matchbox Twenty, T-Bone Burnett, Jennette McCurdy and many others.
-Lurssen is an alumnus of Berklee College of Music.
+Lurssen's Grammy Award–winning work includes Raising Sand, a collaborative album featuring Alison Krauss and Robert Plant, and the soundtrack for the Coen brothers film O Brother, Where Art Thou?.
+He has also mastered recordings by Tom Waits, Sheryl Crow, Loretta Lynn, Matchbox Twenty, T Bone Burnett, Jennette McCurdy, and many others.
+Lurssen is an alumnus of the Berklee College of Music.

 Discography

 This is a partial discography of recordings mastered by Gavin Lurssen.